-- 1. St. Mary's Center for Education will follow Marshall University in regard to closing the campus. - 2.
+- 1. St. Mary's Center for Education will follow Marshall University in regard to closing the campus for BS students and will follow MCTC in regard to closing for the AAS students. - 2.
 See attendance policy regarding make up of missed class or clinic. - 3.
 If school is not cancelled, but there are some surrounding communities wherein travel may be hazardous, the Vice President for Schools of Nursing and Health Professions may implement what is called "Code Weather".
 The VP will notify Program Directors who will then post a Code Weather announcement on Blackboard. - 4.
-If a student under "Code Weather" determines that inclement weather poses a potential hazard to safety, he or she must notify the main desk at the school (304-526-1415) and the clinical unit if it is a clinical day. - 5.
+If a student under "Code Weather" determines that inclement weather poses a potential hazard to safety, he or she must notify the main desk at the school (304-526-1415), the Clinical Coordinator and or Instructor if a class day, and the clinical unit if it is a clinical day. - 5.
 If this occurs for a campus lab or clinical experience under "Code Weather" the campus lab or clinical experience must be made up at a time deemed appropriate by faculty.